ionoid/docs.ionoid.io/docs/iot-apps-basic-examples.md

 ## Overview

-Ionoid IoT Platform supports simple IoT Apps that can run on any Linux and integrated with ionoid.io.
+Ionoid.io IoT Platform supports simple IoT Apps that can run on any Linux and integrated with Ionoid.io.

-Ionoid IoT Apps take [Snapcraft](https://docs.snapcraft.io/) the universal app store for Linux as a reference, and build on top of it.
+Ionoid.io IoT Apps take [Snapcraft](https://docs.snapcraft.io/) the universal app store for Linux as a reference, and build on top of it.

 ### General Concept